Website icon Xpert.Digital

 1. Uniform quality standards across the Google ecosystem

-- In this way, Google ensures that users are confronted less with low-quality or harmful content overall - be it in organic search results or via advertisements.
+• In this way, Google ensures that users are less exposed to low-quality or harmful content overall – whether in organic search results or through advertisements.

-2. No effect on the ranking - but on the advertising placement
+2. No impact on the ranking – but on the advertising

 3. Focus on user trust and brand integrity

-- Google has a strong interest in maintaining the trust of its users.
-If it becomes obvious that a page that has been blocked due to spam manipulation in organic search is still being advertised, this weakens Google's credibility - both in search and in advertising.
+• Google has a strong interest in maintaining its users' trust.
+If it becomes apparent that a page blocked from organic search due to spam manipulation is still being promoted via ads, this weakens Google's credibility – both in search and in advertising.

 4. Difference “noindex” vs. manual measure

-- Pages that have “noindex” can still be advertised in Google Ads because they do not violate the spam guidelines.
-They simply cannot be found in the index - which can be a voluntary decision by the site operator (e.g. landing pages that should only be accessible via advertisements).
+• Pages with "noindex" can still be promoted in Google Ads because they don't violate spam policies.
+They simply won't be found in the index – which may be a voluntary decision by the site operator (e.g., landing pages that are only meant to be accessible via ads).

 In short: With this policy, Google does not suddenly link the ranking with the ads performance, but rather uses the spam signals from organic searches to exclude fraudulent and low-quality content in the advertising area.
 The “independence” continues in the sense that Ads campaigns do not influence the positioning in the organic results.
 However, Google creates a uniform quality basis: Anyone who violates basic guidelines and is therefore punished manually is not allowed to distribute this content via ads.